Welcome To Hayagriva Buddhist Centre

 Our Centre has been operating for more than 25 years, is a non-profit organisation incorporated under the Associations Incorporation Act 1987 (WA), is financed by donations and run by volunteers.

 Contact us on phone +61 (0)8 9367 4817 or send us a message here.

-Centre Office open 10am – 2pm, Monday, Tuesday, Thursday and Saturday
+Centre Office open 10am – 2pm, Monday through Saturday*

 Click on the image below to view a convenient summary of Hayagriva Buddhist Centre (PDF)